brycewray/hugo-site/content/posts/2021/07/beginners-luck-4-vite-edition.md

 Given the interest the community showed in my previous post, "[Eleventy + Vite = elite](/posts/2021/07/eleventy-vite-elite/)," I thought I'd go ahead and issue [yet another starter set](/posts/2021/06/beginners-luck-3-adding-zola-starter/): an [Eleventy](https://11ty.dev)/[Vite](https://vitejs.dev) combo.
 To make it, I simply cloned the existing [`eleventy_solo_starter_njk` repository](https://github.com/brycewray/eleventy_solo_starter_njk) and converted it for use with Vite as described herein.
 That means it gives you Eleventy with [Nunjucks](https://mozilla.github.io/nunjucks) templating, Vite, **and** [Tailwind CSS](https://tailwindcss.com) (plus [JIT](https://tailwindcss.com/docs/just-in-time-mode)) to boot.

 The new starter's repo is [`eleventy_vite_starter`](https://github.com/brycewray/eleventy_vite_starter).
-There's also an [online demo](https://eleventy-vite-starter.vercel.app/) which, if you're familiar with any of my other starters, may not float your boat---but the thing is, I was able to convert its predecessor to this config in well under an hour.
+There's also an [online demo](https://eleventy-vite-starter.vercel.app/) which, if you're familiar with any of my other starters, may not float your boat --- but the thing is, I was able to convert its predecessor to this config in well under an hour.
 That augurs well for your efforts, I would hope.

-**Update, 2021-08-22**: Today, I switched my site repo **back** to my own bespoke setup, away from the Eleventy/Vite configuration described herein.
+**Update, 2021‑08‑22**: Today, I switched my site repo **back** to my own bespoke setup, away from the Eleventy/Vite configuration described herein.
 The latter proved to be problematic during local development, particularly when I needed to test changes on devices on my local network.
 The mixing of the Eleventy and Vite processes just didn't go well with that.
 However, I retain my great admiration for Vite, and will hope for a better Eleventy/Vite solution down the line.
 Perhaps it'll come from [one particular plugin that requires the yet-to-come Eleventy 1.x](https://snugug.com/musings/eleventy-plus-vite/).
 As always, I'll retain this post and [the previous one](/posts/2021/07/eleventy-vite-elite/) for [archival purposes](/posts/2019/10/otoh/); and, for those who might yet be interested, I'll also keep alive the starter repo described in this post.
 {.yellowBox}

 ## The conversion process